canerucal/garbageMonitoring/README.md

 On efficiency graph section, user can see the 6 months trend.

 ## Technologies
-Django Web Framework, Python and a Raspberry Pi.
+Django Web Framework, HTML, CSS, JS, Python and a Raspberry Pi.

 ## How to setup
 `git clone https://github.com/canerucal/May-22_garbageMonitoring.git`